 The Co-op Food meal deal lets you choose five different items from the freezer for just £5.
 Here's how the offer compares to some of the more popular dine-in offers available from rivals.

-The Co-op’s ‘Frozen Meal Deal’ allows you to choose five different items, including pizza, garlic bread and Magnum ice cream for just £5.
+The Co-op’s ‘Frozen Meal Deal’ allows you to choose five different items, including fish fillets, chips and Carte D’or ice cream for just £5.

-The supermarket says the deal will save you more than £8 compared to buying the items individually, so it certainly seems a good deal.
+The supermarket says the deal will save you almost £7 compared to buying the items individually, so it certainly seems a good deal.

-But if you're interested you'll need to be quick, as the latest Co-op meal deal will only be around until 28 May.
+But if you're interested, you'll need to be quick, as the latest Co-op meal deal will only be around until 27 August.

 Let's take a look at what's on the menu, before comparing it to rival offers.